 The Dow Jones or more commonly known as the Dow is one of the oldest most watched indices in the world and also is responsible for monitoring famous companies like General Electric, Microsoft, Coca-Cola and Exxon.

+In those days, Dow was renowned for deciphering convoluted financial news to professional traders and the public.
+He had a benchmark concept providing necessary information regarding the finances to everyone that indicated the stock market's progress and movements.
+The thought catapulted into Dow Jones Industrial Average, also called DJIA.
 Besides the Dow Jones Industrial Average (DJIA) there are two other Dow averages namely: Dow Jones Utility Average (DJUA) and the Dow Jones Transportation Average (DJTA) which focuses mainly on railroad, trucking, shipping and airline industries.

 The Dow Now